TinkeringGuild/LogQuest/README.md

 I was motivated to create this program because a program like [GINA](https://eq.gimasoft.com/gina/) is very useful for EverQuest raiding and general gameplay, however GINA does not run on Linux.
 I have also heard many people express frustratons with GINA's features (or lack thereof), so I thought it would be a fun and worthwhile project to create my own application that could possibly supercede GINA.
 LogQuest works on Windows, Linux, and (probably) macOS.

 It is an important goal of LogQuest to have full GINA compatibility.
 You should be able to export your triggers from GINA, import them into LogQuest easily, and have basically everything work the same (within the limits of what GINA allows exporting).
-GINA compatibility is mostly implemented now, with just two unimplemented features remaining (coming soon!): counters and stopwatches.
+GINA compatibility and parity is mostly implemented now, with just two unimplemented features remaining (coming soon!): Counters and Stopwatches.

 LogQuest doesn't seek to be just another GINA, though.
 The plan is to offer a sizable superset of GINA's features.